-Mary Squire focuses her practice on regulatory and compliance issues in Long Term Care and Home Health and Hospice, Medicare and Medicaid reimbursement, and transactional matters for providers.
+Mary Squire focuses her practice on regulatory and compliance issues in Long Term Care, Home Health, Hospice, Medicare and Medicaid reimbursement, and transactional matters for providers.
 She also works regularly with hospital medical staff issues, individual practitioner licensing, and facility licensing and accreditation.

 Mary is an honor graduate of the J. Reuben Clark School of Law at Brigham Young University, where she received the Faculty Award for Meritorious Service and Distinguished Service, as well as the J. Reuben Clark Award for Academic Excellence.
 As with all Stilling & Harrison attorneys, Mary had a background in health care before attending law school.
 Her involvement in the ownership of home health and hospice businesses gives her a unique client’s perspective on the issues and challenges facing owners of health care businesses.
 Mary also has experience as a prosecuting attorney, bringing that valuable perspective to the needs of clients facing criminal charges in addition to regulatory violations.